serverless/enterprise/docs/update.md

 app: appname # NOTE: change this to your app name
 ```

-Login to your Serverless Framework Enterprise account from your Framweork CLI
+Login to your Serverless Framework Enterprise account from your Framework CLI
 ```sh
 $ sls login
 ```